Building Your Home Voiceover Studio

 A serious investment later in my career.
 Excellent noise handling and build quality.
 Overkill for beginners.

-What matters: Clean gain, stable drivers, no drama.
-You don’t need bells & whistles.
-You need consistency.
+What matters: What matters: clean gain, stable drivers, no drama.

 ⭐ personal recommendation